Join the 155,000+ IMP followers

 Walk-in model of Munich's new XXL S-Bahn

-During IAA Mobility, visitors can step inside the S-Bahn of the future for free at Munich's Königsplatz: The Free State of Bavaria, Deutsche Bahn, and Siemens are presenting a walk-in 1:1 scale model of the new S-Bahn train generation for the first time, which will operate in and around Munich starting in late 2028.
+During IAA Mobility, visitors could step inside the S-Bahn of the future for free at Munich's Königsplatz: The Free State of Bavaria, Deutsche Bahn, and Siemens presented a walk-in 1:1 scale model of the new S-Bahn train generation for the first time, which will operate in and around Munich starting in late 2028.
 At 22 meters in length, the design, equipment, and passenger information of the XXL S-Bahn can be experienced by everyone.

 Intelligent Design for More Comfort and Reliability